hengshuaiyao/HengshuaiYao.github.io/README.md

 outperforms the cross-entropy loss on the CIFAR-10 image classification task.

 - Donglai Zhu, Hao Chen, Hengshuai Yao, Masoud Nosrati, Peyman Yadmellat, Yunfei Zhang.
-Practical Issues of Action-conditioned Next Image Prediction. [arxiv](https://arxiv.org/abs/1802.02975), 2018.
+Practical Issues of Action-conditioned Next Image Prediction.
+International Conference on Intelligent Transportation Systems (ITSC), [arxiv](https://arxiv.org/abs/1802.02975), 2018.

     - Abstract: The problem of action-conditioned image prediction in robotics is to predict the expected next frame given the current camera frame the robot